vippsas/vipps-partner-api/vipps-partner-api.md

    email when done.
 The partner can also check with the API:
    [`GET:/merchants/{orgno}`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Merchants/operation/getMerchant).

+When using the pre-fill link without a valid MA:
 ![Screenshot from using link without MA](images/screenshot_without_ma.png)

+The most important part of the MA form is the "reelle rettighetshavere" ("real rights holders"), meaning the people with direct or direct ownership or rights for the company.
+This is not something the partner can be expected to know, and in any case this is information that must be signed with BankID by a person that has signatory rights for the merchant.
+The form looks like this:

 ![Screenshot from the MA form](images/merchant-agreement-form.png)

 #### Scenario 2: The merchant has a active or processing Merchant Agreement